devangdshah/devangdshah/README.md

 - Based on project, I may have meeting with the teams in other timezone and I prefer to have 2 hours of FOCUS time 2-3 times a week to focus on _Important but not urgent work_
 - I am flexible in moving the meeting around to make time for urgent things.So just let me know.

-- 💞️ I’m looking to collaborate on topics related to engineering management
-- 📫 How to reach me ...

 <!---
 devangdshah/devangdshah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.